DePauw University 50th Class Reunion Reflections

 Curiosity is what makes Braver Angels a success.
 Watch the documentary, A Road Across A Divided America.
 Jump to 29:30 in this video to understand the need to be curious.

-“Curiosity will conquer fear more than bravery ever will.” ~James Stephens
+“Curiosity will conquer fear more than bravery ever will.” ~ James Stephens

 What are you curious about?

-What Would Jesus, Muhammad, Buddha, Confucius, and Gandhi Do?
+What Would Jesus, Abraham, Muhammad, Buddha, Confucius, and Gandhi Do?

 When I became Venture Out Director at Camp Joy in 2000, a challenge was to build our adjunct pool to work with corporate clients such as Procter & Gamble, Cincinnati Children’s Hospital, Leadership Cincinnati, and many others.
 Adjuncts would come to Camp Joy on Saturday mornings to meet and learn how to facilitate and debrief portable and low-ground initiatives and physically challenging high-rope courses.